mregni/BoardGameTracker/README.md

 | Add statistics to user details          |        |
 | View game session details               |        |

-✅: Done / 🚧: Working on it at the moment
+✅: Done (for now) / 🚧: Working on it at the moment

 ## Setup
 ### Docker command